 Mortara Student Assistants

-Daniel Shlayen is a Freshman in the SFS from Sharon, Massachusetts.
+Daniel Shlayen is a sophomore in the SFS from Sharon, Massachusetts.
 He is majoring in International Politics with a minor in Russian.
 Outside of the classroom, he plays on the Club Basketball team and writes for The Caravel.